sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

 ## Homework 5

+The reason while the EM is guarantee to converge (although on a local extreme) is to be found in the Jensen's inequality (details in tab 3 or [this thread](https://courses.edx.org/courses/course-v1:MITx+6.86x+1T2020/discussion/forum/686x_1T2020_discussion_lec16_gm-tab5_discussion/threads/5e8b501c3b790108330a31c3)).

 ## Project 4: Collaborative Filtering via Gaussian Mixtures

 We would like to extend our EM algorithm for the case of the problem of matrix completion, which is a very important problem in machine